frostming/marko/docs/extend.rst

 The renderer mixins will be combined together with marko's default base renderer: ``HTMLRenderer``, which you need in most cases, to create a :class:`marko.renderer.Renderer` instance.

-Besides HTML renderer, Marko also provides AST renderers to inspect the parsed AST.
+Besides of the HTML renderer, Marko also provides some AST renderers to inspect the parsed AST.
-They are useful to develop your own parsing algorithm:
+They are useful to see how parsing works when you are developing your own parsing algorithm:

 * ``marko.ast_renderer.ASTRenderer``: renders elements as JSON objects.
 * ``marko.ast_renderer.XMLRenderer``: renders elements as XML format AST.